| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 adultery"

-This "prostitution" has two primary aspects:
+This imagery of "prostitution" has two primary aspects:

 1. commercial alliances (cf. Tyre, Isa.
 23:13-18; and Nineveh, Nahum 3:4)